 Acclimating Your Orchid

 Ideally, the first few days in your home should be gentle ones.
 Do not expose the plant to direct sunlight, cold drafts or downdrafts from your vents, or get carried away with watering.
 This is counterintuitive to many people, but it's usually better to let an orchid dry out somewhat than drown.
-These plants like high humidity and regular moisture, but they have a limited tolerance for constant exposure to water, which can cause black rot and kill the plant.
+These plants like high humidity and regular moisture, but they have limited tolerance for constant exposure to water, which can cause black rot and kill the plant.